sumeetjain/your-github-username.github.io/_posts/2016-03-27-letter-up-to-week-9.md

 ---
 layout: page
-title: How The Grinch Stole A Website Design
+title: How The Grinch Stole A Website
 ---
 <h3>Week 9</h3>